Certora/Documentation/docs/prover/cli/options.md

 **What does it do?**

 Constraint on the maximal length of otherwise unbounded data chunks that are being hashed.
 This constraint is either assumed or checked by the prover, depending on whether `--optimistic_hashing` has been set.
 The bound is specified as a number of bytes.

+The default value of this option is 224 (224 bytes correspond to 7 EVM machine words as 7 * 32 == 224).

 **When to use it?**
 Reason to lower this value: